[Art] Zdzisław Beksiński (1929 - 2005)

 "Beksinski's powerfully unique paintings are such as I have never before seen"~ H.R.
 Giger

 Despite the morbid nature of his work, the unquestionable artistic qualities that Beksinki possessed make him one of the most respected and original creative minds of his generation.
 He gained international acclaim for his ingenious oil paintings which managed to encapsulate mankind's inherent fascination for the macabre and mysterious underbelly of human nature.

 After a lengthy career, Beksinski was tragically murdered at the age of 75 in 2005.
 A museum was established for the artist in his hometown of Sonak in 2012, featuring over 600 of his paintings and photo negatives.

 ~ Check out a gallery of Beksinski's untitled paintings ~

-To gain a true insight into Beksinski's creative process, check out the video below of the artist in his home studio / painting with his trademark precision whilst listening to his favourable soundtrack of classical music.
+To gain a deeper insight into Beksinski's creative process, check out the video links below of the artist in his home studio, painting with his trademark precision whilst listening to his favourable soundtrack of classical music.

 ~ Psychic Garden